 Paul joined Dayspring’s Design team in 2005.
 He gets a kick out of improving interfaces and websites with better usability.
 He’s a Mac, wielding the Adobe Creative Suite, Flash and ActionScript with considerable aplomb.
 Favorite books include The Design of Everyday Things by Donald A. Norman and Prioritizing Web Usability by Jakob Nielsen and Hoa Loranger.

 Paul holds a BA in Industrial Arts with an emphasis on Product Design from San Francisco State University.
 When not pushing pixels, Paul enjoys playing the drums and learning new drum patterns by ear.
 One of his favorite drum tracks ever is “Squib Cakes” by Tower of Power.

-As a Developer at Dayspring, Jeffrey creates Web software in PHP and Java and has also worked to integrate applications with web services ranging from Salesforce.com’s Force.com API to PayPal to CyberSource’s online payment processing.
+As a Lead Developer at Dayspring, Jeffrey manages teams and architects Web software in PHP and Java and has also worked to integrate applications with web services ranging from Salesforce.com’s Force.com API to PayPal to CyberSource’s online payment processing.
 Prior to joining Dayspring, Jeff worked on software development process optimization at the Collaborative Agent Design Research Center at Cal Poly, improving source control and implementing a continuous integration build process.

 Jeff holds a BS in Computer Science from Cal Poly, San Luis Obispo.
 He started with programming his Legos® in junior high and has never quite kicked the coding habit since.

 Jonathan brings over a decade of experience in software development to bear on the business problems of clients ranging from retailers to VC firms to businesses organizing their model around the Web.
 He specializes in PHP and MySQL development, and also has a growing passion for front-end technologies and client-side applications.